plp13/qman/man/qman.1.md

 **Qman**'s reactions to user input are similar to what one would expect from a pager such as **less(1)**, and from an ncurses-based browser such as **links(1)**.
-Manual, apropos, and whatis pages are adorned with links to other pages, HTTP locations, e-mail addresses, or (sub)sections within the current page.
+Manual, apropos, and whatis pages are adorned with links to other pages, HTTP locations, e-mail addresses, files in the local filesystem, or (sub)sections within the current page.
 These links can be selected and opened.

 The program provides a scrollbar, a status line, incremental search facilities for locating manual pages, and facilities for searching through the text of the